phpearth/docs/oop/intro.md

 ## Class constants

 A class constant is an immutable value.
-Once you declare a constant, it cannot be
+Once you declare a constant, it can not be changed:
-changed:

 ```php
 class MyClass